eclipse-rdf4j/rdf4j-doc/site/content/documentation/tools/server-workbench.md

 Each repository in RDF4J Server stores both its configuration and the actual persisted data in the application dir.
 The location is `[RDF4J_DATA]/server/repositories/[REPOSITORY_ID]`.
 The configuration is stored as a file `config.ttl` in that directory.
 The other files in this directory represent stored data, indexes and other files that the database needs to persist its data (in other words: best don't touch).

-The easiest way to create and manage repositories on an RDF4J Server to use the <a href="/documentation/tools/console/">RDF4J Console</a> or RDF4J Workbench.
+The easiest way to create and manage repositories on an RDF4J Server to use the [RDF4J Console](/documentation/tools/console) or RDF4J Workbench.
 Both offer commands to quickly create a new repository and guide you through the various configuration options.

 However, you can also directly edit the `config.ttl` of your repository to change its configuration.
 For example, you can use this to change the repository name as it is shown in the Workbench, or perhaps to change configuration parameters, or change the repository type.
 However, proceed with caution: if you make a mistake, your repository may become unreadable until after you've rectified the mistake.
 Also note that if you change the actual store type (e.g. switching from a memory store to a native store), it _won't_ migrate your existing data to the new store configuration!

-More information can be found in the <a href="/documentation/tools/repository-configuration/">Repository configuration and templates</a> section of the documentation.
+More information can be found in the [Repository configuration and templates](/documentation/tools/repository-configuration/) section of the documentation.

 ## Logging Configuration